 You will live in shared accommodation.
 Most of the old lighthouse keepers’ cottages we live in are the home to one of our community residents.
 Each house has two side rooms for guests.
 Each of the side rooms has two beds and the two rooms are connected through a door.
-Most of the time you will be able to have one of the side rooms to yourself, but if we have a lot of guests you might share your room.
+Most of the time you will be able to have one of the side rooms to yourself, but if we are fully booked you might share your room.
+If you are a retreat guest you will always have a room to yourself.
 Bed linen and towels are provided.

+You can help yourself to breakfast in your cottage.
+We cook communal lunches at 12.30 on Monday, Tuesday and Thursday.
+Communal dinners are at 18.00 on Saturday, Monday, Tuesday, Thursday and Friday.
 Most of our meals are vegetarian.
-You can help yourself to breakfast in your cottage.
-We offer shared lunches at 12.30 in our dining room on Monday, Tuesday and Thursday.
-Shared dinners are at 18.00 on Saturday, Monday, Tuesday, Thursday and Friday.
-There are no shared meals on Sunday and Wednesday.
-There will be food provided to cook your own meals or you are welcome to help yourself to left-overs from previous meals.
+When we serve meat there will always be a vegetarian option available.
+There are no communal meals on Sunday and Wednesday.

 Things to bring

-– If possible bring a backpack instead of a suitcase (especially in wintertime)
+– If possible bring a backpack instead of a suitcase (especially in winter)

 – Indoor shoes or slippers

 – Wellington boots (you can borrow some of ours if you don’t want to carry yours)

 – Waterproof jackets and trousers (you can also borrow some of ours)

 – Cash if you would like to purchase candles or snacks from our shop